jcalkins89/prosopo/README.md

 ## Prosopo

-Built using the Clarifai API for image scanning and facial recognition.
+Front End site built using the Clarifai API for image scanning and facial recognition.